 - You did not feel safe to pull over in a dark area at night, so you were driving to a safe place.

 If you are facing charges of aggravated fleeing or eluding, the stakes are high.
 Therefore, you will need the help of the best legal defense team with knowledge of all the options available to you.
+It is especially important to hire a defense team experienced in handling eluding charges to protect your rights and work toward reducing or dismissing the charges.
 The Law Place can help.

 License Suspension Following an Aggravated Fleeing to Elude Conviction